 Figure 9-X12---TDD Switch Sectors field format

-The Responder RX Sector ID subfield contains the value of the sector ID the responder uses to set it’s receive sector.
+The Responder RX Sector ID subfield contains the value of the sector ID the responder uses to set its receive sector.

+The Responder RX Antenna ID subfield contains the antenna ID the responder uses to set its receive DMG antenna.

-The Responder TX Sector ID subfield contains the value of the sector ID the responder uses to set it’s transmit sector.
+The Responder TX Sector ID subfield contains the value of the sector ID the responder uses to set its transmit sector.

+The Responder TX Antenna ID subfield contains the antenna ID the responder uses to set its transmit DMG antenna.

-The Initiator RX Sector ID subfield contains the value of the sector index the initiator uses to set it’s receive sector.
+The Initiator RX Sector ID subfield contains the value of the sector index the initiator uses to set its receive sector.

+The Initiator RX Antenna ID subfield contains the antenna ID the initiator uses to set its receive DMG antenna.

-The Initiator TX Sector ID subfield contains the value of the sector index the initiator uses to set it’s transmit sector.
+The Initiator TX Sector ID subfield contains the value of the sector index the initiator uses to set its transmit sector.

+The Initiator TX Antenna ID subfield contains the antenna ID the initiator uses to set its transmit DMG antenna.

 Change below sections as follow :